2cupswhole strawberriesdivided (fresh, or frozen and thawed), plus additional for garnish

 4cupspowdered sugarplus additional if you prefer a sweeter or stiffer frosting

-Preheat the oven to 350 degrees F. Line the bottom of a 9-inch round cake pan with parchment paper, then lightly coat with nonstick spray.
+Preheat the oven to 350 degrees F. Line the bottom of 2 9-inch round cake pans with parchment paper, then lightly coat with nonstick spray.
 Set aside.

 Place the strawberries in a food processor or blender and pulse until pureed.
-Set 1 tablespoon aside for the frosting, then measure out an additional 1/3 cup for the cake.
-If you are a little short of 1/3 cup, blend in a few more strawberries as needed.
+Reserve 2 tablespoons of the puree for the frosting and set aside.
+Then measure out an additional 2/3 cup for the cake.
+If you are a little short of 2/3 cup, blend in a few more strawberries as needed.

 In the bowl of a stand mixer fitted with the paddle attachment (or a large mixing bowl), cream the butter on medium-high speed until it is light and fluffy.
 Slowly add the granulated sugar and continue to beat until fluffy and well combined.
 Stop the mixer and add the egg whites.
 Beat on medium, just until incorporated.
 Add the whole egg and mix again, just until combined.

-To serve: Transfer the cake from the pan to a serving plate.
-Tuck strips of waxed or parchment paper underneath the bottom of the cake to keep the plate clean.
-Spread the frosting generously all over the top of the cake, then down and around the sides.
+Smooth the frosting around the sides (don't stress over it being perfect.
+It's going to be DELISH!).
 Garnish with fresh berries as desired.
 Remove the strips of paper and refrigerate until ready to serve.
 Prior to serving, let the cake stand at room temperature for at least 15 minutes.

 TO FREEZE: Fully frosted or unfrosted cake can be frozen for up to 2 months—let thaw overnight in the refrigerator, then bring to room temperature prior to serving.

-*To make a 2-layer cake, 3-layer cake, sheet cake, or cupcakes, see notes in the blog post above.
+*To make a single-layer cake, 3-layer cake, sheet cake, or cupcakes, see notes in the blog post above.